Nuclear family

-A nuclear family, elementary family, cereal-packet family or conjugal family is a family group consisting of parents and their children (one or more), typically living in one home residence.
-It is in contrast to a single-parent family, the larger extended family, or a family with more than two parents.
-Nuclear families typically center on a heterosexual married couple which may have any number of children.
+A nuclear family (also known as an elementary family, atomic family, or conjugal family) is a family group consisting of two parents and their children (one or more), typically living in one home residence.
+It is in contrast to a single-parent family, a larger extended family, or a family with more than two parents.
+Nuclear families typically center on a married couple that may have any number of children.
 There are differences in definition among observers.
-Some definitions allow only biological children that are full-blood siblings and consider adopted or half and step siblings a part of the immediate family, but others allow for a step-parent and any mix of dependent children, including stepchildren and adopted children.
-Most sociologists and anthropologists consider the nuclear family as the most basic form of social organization, while others consider the extended family structure to be the most common family structure in most cultures and at most times.
+Some definitions allow only biological children who are full-blood siblings, some consider adopted or half- and step-siblings a part of the immediate family, but others allow for a step-parent and any mix of dependent children, including stepchildren and adopted children.

+Some sociologists and anthropologists consider the extended family structure to be the most common family structure in most cultures and at most times for humans, rather than the nuclear family.

 The term nuclear family was popularized in the 20th century.
-In the United States, it became the most common form of family structure in the 1950s, 1960s and 1970s.
-Since that time, the number of North American nuclear families is gradually decreasing, while the number of alternative family formations has increased; this phenomenon is generally opposed by members of such philosophies as social conservatism or familialism, which consider the nuclear family structure important.
+Since that time, the number of North American nuclear families has been gradually decreasing, while the number of alternative family formations has increased.

+Etymology

+The term nuclear family first appeared in the early 20th century.
+The American dictionary Merriam-Webster dates the term back to 1924, and the British Oxford English Dictionary has a reference to the term from 1925; thus the term is relatively new.
+The phrase is taken from the general use of the noun nucleus, originating in the Latin nux, meaning 'nut', i.e. the core of something.